 [GRPE/WP.29] recommendations to ITC

-[GRPE/WP.29] recommends the ITC strategy to consider developing a dedicated body to cover the “Shift” part of the Avoid/Shift/Improve approach, to cover both incentivization of passenger and freight modal shift..
-To achieve this, [GRPE/WP.29] recommends ITC to:
+[GRPE/WP.29] recommends the ITC strategy to consider developing a dedicated body to cover the “Shift” part of the Avoid/Shift/Improve approach, to cover both incentivization of passenger and freight modal shift as well as intermodality, e,g., connecting public transport through Park and Ride facilities with light and efficient powered two wheelers (PTWs) To achieve this, [GRPE/WP.29] recommends ITC to:

 Provide continuous support to WP.24 to further contribute to freight inter modal transport

+Create a dedicated body/instrument/working party for passenger modal shifting, as part of WP.5, SC.2 and/or as a standalone body.

+Establish a link with urban city leaders such as through the UNECE forum of Mayors and relevant external networks

-Create a dedicated body/instrument/working party for passenger modal shifting, as part of WP.5, SC.2 and/or as a standalone body.[GRPE/WP.29] recommends the ITC strategy to investigate to possibility to have a dedicated body looking at transport demand management to cover the “Avoid” part of the Avoid/Shift/Improve approach.
-Such body would look at relevant policies and regulatory options to incentivize optimized transport demand.
+[GRPE/WP.29] recommends the ITC strategy to investigate to possibility to have a dedicated body looking at transport demand management to cover the “Avoid” part of the Avoid/Shift/Improve approach.
+Such body would look at relevant policies and regulatory options to incentivize optimized transport demand and accelerate deployment of Mobility as a Service (MAAS).

 To ease the wider deployment of hybrid meeting options (para.
 19), [GRPE/WP.29] recommends the ITC strategy to also review ITC-administered tools to allow for the possibility for remote participants to have the same rights and obligations as in-person participants.
 For example, all ITC-administered instruments should be fit for remote adoption/vote procedure.